thecodexhub/request-validator/README.md

 ## 🧭 Overview

-This library aims to provide functionalities to simplify request object validation in Dart Frog applications.
-It allows the definition of custom validation rules for different fields within the request object, ensuring data integrity and preventing invalid processing.
+This library aims to provide functionalities to simplify request objects validation in Dart Frog applications.
+It allows the definition of custom validation rules for different fields within the request objects, ensuring data integrity and preventing invalid processing.

 ## 🚧 Installation